What Education Is Needed to Be a Medical Equipment Repair Technician?

 - Electric wheelchairs

 - Telemetry systems

 Certification and Continuing Education

-You can become a certified biomedical equipment technician (CBET) through the Association for the Advancement of Medical Instrumentation (AAMI) by sitting for the exam administered by the International Certification Commission (ICC).
+You can become a certified biomedical equipment technician (CBET) through the Association for the Advancement of Medical Instrumentation (AAMI) by passing an exam.
 Additional credentials offered by the AAMI include certified radiology equipment specialist and certified laboratory equipment specialist.
 Eligibility requirements vary depending on your level of education and work experience.
 Once you have completed an associate's degree in biomedical equipment technology and gained two years of work experience in the field, you are eligible for certification.